Persistent homology for functionals: Filtered spaces and persistence theory

 The most general stability result is shown by considering as an intermediate step the metric spaces of filtrations and persistence modules equipped with the \emph{interleaving distance}.
 Given two functors $M,N \colon \R \to \mathsf C$, where $\mathsf C$ is typically $\Top$ or $\Vect$, a $\delta$-interleaving between $M$ and $N$ consists of a pair of natural transformations $(M_t \to N_{t+\delta})_t$ and $(N_t \to M_{t+\delta})_t$ from one diagram to a shifted version of the other and vice versa, which compose to the structure maps $(M_t \to M_{t+2\delta})_t$ and $(N_t \to N_{t+2\delta})_t$.
-Clearly, the case $\delta=0$ describes an isomorphism, and the infimum $\delta$ for which $M$ and $N$ admit a $\delta$-interleaving is defined as the interleaving distance between them.
+Clearly, the case $\delta=0$ describes an isomorphism, and the infimum of $\delta$ for which $M$ and $N$ admit a $\delta$-interleaving is defined as the interleaving distance between them. $M$ and $N$ are isomorphic in the observable category if and only if they have interleaving distance $0$.
 As it turns out, the stability of persistence barcodes can then be described as a sequence of 1-Lipschitz transformations: From functions (with the supremum norm) to filtrations by sublevel sets (with the interleaving distance), to persistence modules (with the interleaving distance), and finally to persistence diagrams (with the bottleneck distance).
-In this approach, by far the most difficult step is showing that passing from persistence modules to persistence diagrams is stable, a result which is known as the Algebraic Stability Theorem \cite{Chazal.2009, Chazal.2016a, Bauer.2015, Cohen-Steiner.2007}.
+In this approach, by far the most difficult step is showing that passing from persistence modules to persistence diagrams is stable, a result which is known as the Algebraic Stability Theorem \cite{Chazal.2009, Bauer.2015, Chazal.2016a}.